pietvo/org-roam-bibles/WEBA/00-README.md

 3. run `python3 makeorg.py engwebp_usfx.xml`\
 (needs Python 3.6 or later).

-**NOTE:** This requires the `lxml` package, which can be installed with\
-`python3 -m pip install lxml`.
-It might be possible to rewrite the script to use the standard `xml.etree.ElementTree` module.
-I haven't tried that; I like `lxml`.

 4. Move the generated `*.org` files to your `org-roam` directory.

 ## License: